 Howard attended the University of Southern Mississippi in Hattiesburg, completing a degree in marketing and business administration.
 In 1984, after graduating from New Orleans Baptist Theological Seminary with a master of divinity degree, Howard accepted a position with CSBC and he and Tina headed for California.

 While serving California Southern Baptists statewide, the Burkharts currently live in Benicia, in a home built in the 1800s.
-Howard is seeking to plant churches for the smaller people groups of the San Francisco-Oakland Bay Area such as Mongolians and Ethiopian-Eritreans.
+Howard is seeking to plant language churches in the San Diego area, start anglo and language churches in four associations in Northern California as well as the smaller people groups of the San Francisco-Oakland Bay Area such as Mongolians and Ethiopian-Eritreans.
 He has recently started working with the Filipino people.

 “It’s a lot of fun to watch a church planter start the process and walk along with that planter until that church is doing well.
 That’s a lot of fun, and very rewarding!”
 Howard exclaimed.

 “One of the challenges to my work is finding church planters,” he continued.
 “If we had a dozen church planters tomorrow, we could start a dozen churches.
 Another challenge is finding partnering churches to come alongside a church planter on various levels of engagement.”